myklst/terraform-provider-st-cdnetworks/README.md

 Local Installation
 ------------------

-1. Run make file `make install-local-custom-provider` to install the provider under ~/.terraform.d/plugins.
+1. Run `make install-local-custom-provider` to install the provider under ~/.terraform.d/plugins.

 2. The provider source should be change to the path that configured in the *Makefile*: